Benjamin-Tomkins/CV/README.md

 + `Cool plant/aeroponics stuff` __ buy me a drink and I'll still not tell you #NDA

 #### <a name="Learny-bits"></a>Learny-bits :
-+ Various Udemy courses on Docker, DevOps, and ReactJS
++ Various Udemy courses on Docker, DevOps (CI/CD), and ReactJS
 + <a href="https://reactjs.academy/">ReactJS Academy</a> intensive week bootcamp: ReactJS, Redux, TDD, GraphQL, Styled-Components, SSR
 + <a href="https://makers.tech/">Makers Graduate</a>: JS/ES6, Ruby, TDD, Java, Node, ReactJS, and SpringBoot for the last 3 months
 + Done some Matlab, Python (sooo rusty), Adobe products, Visual Paradigm, all things JetBrains, Solidworks, MapleSoft (google it), and the usual bits.